Eifel42/eifel42/README.md

 ### 🌱 Fields

 - Actually, I'm working in many fields.
 Software Architecture is, for me, an additional qualification.
 In my view, practical work is essential.
-If a software architect loses the feeling for programming and DevOps topics, he couldn't develop modern software systems in the long run.
+If a software architect loses the feeling for programming and DevOps topics, the architect couldn't develop modern software systems in the long run.
 Modern software systems could not design from the Ivory Tower.

 - My main topics are the planning of software systems, blockchain, and machine learning.
 Database and Cloud systems are also essential skills to plan and run modern software architectures.